The workshop will highlight the following topics:

 More generally, we welcome contributions on new and improved ensemble hydrological prediction methods as well the application of existing methods in practical and operational settings.

-The workshop will be held in Melbourne, Bureau of Meteorology, from 6-8 February 2018.
+The workshop will be held in Melbourne.
+It will be hosted by The University of Melbourne, from 6-8 February 2018.

 As in previous workshops, it will include both oral and poster presentations on all aspects of hydrological ensemble prediction.